MyJetTools/my-no-sql-tcp-client/README.md

 }
 ```

-## 3. Create connectionm exctract reader from the connection and start the connection;
+## 3. Create connection, exctract reader from the connection and start the connection;

 ```rust
     let connection = my_no_sql_tcp_reader::MyNoSqlTcpConnection::new(